top of page

 A Brief History

 Within its first three months ACPC developed a structure designed around eight community areas of potential peace: Religion, Law, Habitat, Education, Business, Culture, Science and Environment.
 To represent each of these areas Ashland citizens known to have relevant interests and backgrounds were invited to become Commissioners.
-Among the Commissioners are the Ashland Chief of Police and The Ashland Daily Tidings Editor.

 An initial step was to identify a vision that expressed a Culture of Peace in Ashland in 2015: a world that works for all.
 That vision of the Culture of Peace evolved to a community-wide movement dedicated to transforming our attitudes, behaviors, and institutions into ones that foster harmonious relationships with each other and the natural world.